ml-archive/magic-box/README.md

 Laravel Magic Box
 ==================

+Magic Box modularizes Fuzz's magical implementation of Laravel's Eloquent models as injectable, masked resource repositories.

+Magic Box has two goals:
-Magic Box modularizes Fuzz's magical implementation of Laravel's Eloquent models as injectable, masked resource respositories.
-The goal of Magic Box is to create a two-way interchange format, so that the JSON representations of models broadcast by APIs can be re-applied back to their originating models for updating existing resources and creating new resources.
+1. To create a two-way interchange format, so that the JSON representations of models broadcast by APIs can be re-applied back to their originating models for updating existing resources and creating new resources.
+1. Provide an interface for API clients to request exactly the data they want in the way they want.

 ## Installation/Setup
-1. Require the package in composer
+1. Require the package in `composer.json`
-1. Extend `Fuzz\MagicBox\Middleware\RepositoryMiddleware` and register your class under the `$routeMiddleware` array in `app/Http/Kernel.php`. `RepositoryMiddleware` contains a variety of configuration options that can be overridden
+1. Use or extend `Fuzz\MagicBox\Middleware\RepositoryMiddleware` into your project and register your class under the `$routeMiddleware` array in `app/Http/Kernel.php`. `RepositoryMiddleware` contains a variety of configuration options that can be overridden
-1. In `app/Providers/RouteServiceProvider.php`, update `RouteServiceProvider@map` to include:
+1. If you're using `fuzz/api-server`, you can use magical routing by updating `app/Providers/RouteServiceProvider.php`, `RouteServiceProvider@map`, to include:

 	```
 	 	/**